snoorzaigithub/snoorzaigithub/README.md

     return -1, ""  # If no path is found

-# Main function to run the program
+# and finally here is Main function to run the program
 if __name__ == "__main__":
     castle_map = parse_map(sys.argv[1])
     print("Shhhh... quiet while I navigate!")